What Is Local SEO and Why Does It Matter?

 The simplest review-generation strategy:

-1. After completing every job, send the customer a text or email
+1. After an appropriate completed job, send the customer a text or email

 2. Thank them for their business